 Vitamin C is an antioxidant that helps the body to fight free radical damage and contributes to a healthy immune system.
 It’s also needed for collagen and connective tissue formation.
 As well as Vitamin C, zinc also plays an integral role in the body’s immune system, so I take this Vitamin C and Zinc complex from Link Nutrition.

 If you do exercise vigorously and regularly, and experience muscle soreness after a workout, magnesium can help to relieve this pain.
 It’s also important for DNA and RNA, as well as helping to calm anxiety and aiding a good night’s sleep.
 When I’m struggling to sleep, I take this food-based magnesium from Link Nutrition before bed.

-Digestive enzymes can support the body to break down proteins, carbohydrates and fats, and help the digestive system to extract nutrients from your food.
-I take this digestive aid from Viridian which also contains peppermint and ginger.
+If you have certain digestive issues, digestive enzymes may be helpful in supporting the body to break down proteins, carbohydrates and fats, and help the digestive system to extract nutrients from your food.
+I have previously taken this digestive aid from Viridian which also contains peppermint and ginger.

 Do you take any supplements?
 What are your favourite supplement brands?
 Let me know on Instagram @elibrechernutrition – I’d love to hear from you!